Divide, Interact, Sample: The Two-System Paradigm: Introduction

 To unify these perspectives, we introduce the \textit{two-system} approach.
 This framework divides an ensemble of $N$ particles into two interacting subsystems, with each subsystem using the empirical distribution of the other as the basis for its proposals.
-This symmetric coupling guarantees that the target distribution $\rho(x)$ is invariant in both the finite-$N$ setting and the infinite-particle (mean-field) limit.
+For the memoryless two-system construction, this symmetric coupling guarantees finite-$N$ invariance, while finite-adaptive variants recover exact stationarity after the preconditioner is frozen.
 Starting from a mean-field Langevin SDE, we show that the two-system formulation naturally yields ensemble-chain samplers via finite-particle discretization of the continuous dynamics.
-By alternating updates between the two subsystems in discrete time (with appropriate Metropolis-Hastings corrections), we obtain parallel MCMC algorithms that preserve detailed balance with respect to $\rho$ and are well-suited for modern multi-core hardware.
+By alternating updates between the two subsystems in discrete time (with appropriate Metropolis-Hastings corrections), we obtain parallel MCMC algorithms that preserve detailed balance with respect to $\rho$ and are well-suited for modern multi-core hardware. \daniel{The memoryless Coupled MALA / MAKLA-BCSS-2 samplers (Algorithms~\ref{algo:interacting_mala}--\ref{algo:interacting_makla}) preserve $\rho^{\otimes 2N}$ exactly at every step.
+For the finite-adaptive variants (Algorithms~\ref{algo:adaptive_mala}--\ref{algo:adaptive_makla}), exact $\rho^{\otimes 2N}$-stationarity applies to the post-adaptation fixed-kernel phase, once the preconditioner has been frozen at $T_{\mathrm{adapt}}$ (Remark~\ref{rmk:finite_adaptation}); during the adaptive warm-up phase the chain is history-dependent.}

 This two-system perspective also clarifies the relationship between ensemble and mean-field methods.
 At each iteration, an ensemble-chain sampler uses finite-sample estimates (e.g., a sample covariance) in place of exact population quantities; as $N \to \infty$, these estimates converge to their mean-field counterparts and the particle distribution approaches $\rho$.
 In the long-time limit, the particles approximate independent draws from $\rho$, and the empirical statistics converge to the corresponding expectations under $\rho$.
 Similarly, an adaptive single-chain sampler can be viewed as the $N=1$ analog of a mean-field scheme: instead of averaging over many particles at a given time, it averages over many iterations of one chain.
 As the number of iterations grows, the running time-average of the statistic converges to the true expectation under $\rho$.
 In this way, adaptive samplers mirror the effect of ensemble methods, substituting temporal averaging for population averaging.